bitovi/academy/src/angular/15-order-history-component/order-history-component.md

 @highlight 11-13

 You should now be able to navigate to <a href="http://localhost:4200/order-history" target="_blank">http://localhost:4200/order-history</a> and see a list of all orders.

+### The problem

+In this component, we want to see a history of all orders.
+Import the order service into this new component and make the call to get all orders.

+__src/app/order/history.component.ts__

+@sourceref ./history.component.ts

+### What you need to know

+- how to import a service
+- how to subscribe to a method on a service

+---

+### The solution

+__src/app/order/history.component.ts__

+@sourceref ./history.component-solution.ts
+@highlight 2, 22, 31-35

+__src/app/order/history.component.html__

+@sourceref ./history.component-1.html

 ## Creating a Child Component to Handle Order States